AgyLuczak/GIANDS-the-building-company/readme.md

 ![Navbarsmall](./docs/navbar_small.png)

 - Footer – Another feature reccuring on each page.
 It contains contact details and social links.
 It's responsive: the phone number goes above the email address and social links on a small screen.
 When hovered upon the links colour changes to white and the background colour becomes darker.
+Social links open in a new tab.

+- 'About us' section.
+Placed on the top of the Home Page to explain the purpose of the business and its location.
+It provides  a short summary of the services it offers.
+The background colour is light grey and the text is dark grey making the section easy to read.

+- Carousel showing three completed projects placed in a central position below the 'About Us' section.
+It shows examples of services provided by the company.
+The movement of the carousel is initiated by users by clicking on the indicators.